 The afternoon snack is the only snack children are given.
 Because they don’t snack throughout the day and meals are spaced pretty far apart, they arrive at the table hungry.

 Meals are served in courses.

-When kids arrive hungry at the table, the first thing they are usually given – as an appetizer or first course – is fruit (at breakfast) or vegetables (lunch or dinner).
+When kids arrive hungry at the table, the first thing they are usually given – as an appetizer or first course – is fruit at breakfast or vegetables at lunch or dinner.
 Giving the healthiest foods first is genius!
-Hunger puts the brakes on pickiness and mom can be assured her child is getting the nutrients he/she needs.
-(I’ve tried this multiple times and it almost always works.)
+Hunger puts the brakes on pickiness making kids more open to trying new foods.

 There are no children’s menus.